 The treatment units (filtration, ion exchange or reverse osmosis, etc.) will be cleaned and rinsed, and disassembled, if necessary, for sale and reuse at another facility.
 If the units are not reusable, they will be cleaned and rinsed, dismantled and disposed of in an approved facility.
 Treatment chemicals and storage tanks will be recycled or disposed of at an approved landfill.
 The empty building will be demolished with heavy equipment, cut or smashed into pieces small enough to be loaded and hauled to a landfill.
-The concrete slab will be broken and used as riprap or buried as fill in the ponds.
+The concrete slab will be broken and placed in pond areas prior to backfilling and covered with at least 24 inches of fill prior to placement of topdressing and reclamation.